tarushiarora/Gesture-Controlled-Virtual-Calculator/README.md

 - Ensure your webcam is connected and positioned correctly.
 - Use index and Middle Finger and Pinch together to select buttons.
 Position your hand so that the relevant finger gestures align with the virtual buttons displayed on the screen.
 - To quit the application, press 'q' on your keyboard.

+Utilizing advanced hand gesture recognition technology, this innovative calculator allows you to perform calculations effortlessly using intuitive hand movements captured by your webcam.
+Say goodbye to traditional button presses and immerse yourself in a hands-free calculation experience.